aledbf/docker-cedarish-to-rocket-herokuish/README.md

 steps:
 1. build the application inside docker using herokuish
-2. extract a compressed tar file in a rootfs directory
+2. extract the "compiled" application (tgz)
-3. convert the deis/slugrunner docker image required to run apps to rocket format
+3. convert deis/slugrunner docker image required to run apps (slugrunner.aci)
-4. build a rocket image that will be used as parent in the final application image (to allow the reuse)
-5. build an image for the app
+4. build an image for the compiled app using slugrunner.aci as dependency

 TODO:
 [] - create a rocket herokuish image (with all the required dependencies to build apps)